 The “As-Built” BIM model at a Level of Development (LOD) 500, is populated with relevant building component information such as product data, O&M manuals, cut sheet specifications and warranty data.

-From Design Development to the completion of Construction Documents the models are continually compared for clash detection to assist with coordination.
-This clash detection process is initially run in Revit, and subsequently using Trimble Vico software.
-In combination with hard and soft clash detection, Lark also has an established best practice for Constructability Analysis.
-By building the project “virtually” in Revit using 2D drawings for reference, we are able to conduct constructability analysis, identify missing information and add means and methods.
-This is our Construction model.
-On a number of projects, we have shown to significantly reduce the number of RFIs and changes during construction.
+From Design Development to the completion of Construction Documents, the models are continually compared for clash detection to assist with coordination.
+On a number of projects, we have been shown to reduce the number of RFIs and changes during construction significantly.

 We log and track every clash and constructability issue until each is resolved.

-During construction we use the 3D models to enhance communication, and as a reference for dimensions and elevations.
-In congested ceiling spaces we often produce colour coded construction drawings for Mechanical and Plumbing layout, using accurate information from the fully coordinated Mechanical model.
+During construction, we use 3D models to enhance communication and as a reference for dimensions and elevations.
+In congested ceiling spaces, we often produce colour-coded construction drawings for Mechanical and Plumbing layouts, using accurate information from the fully coordinated Mechanical model.